-I am interested in how we reflect together, how we can do this better, and how this can help us respond to social challenges.
-I studied the philosophy of social science, focusing on deliberative democracy.
-This sparked a curiosity in me about the myriad worlds that connect to deliberation.
-I explored this in my work as a campaigning investigative journalist, which brought me into contact with democratic life as it plays out in activism, community organising and trade unionism.
+Ciaran is interested in how we reflect together, how we can do this better, and how this can help us respond to social challenges.
+He studied the philosophy of social science, focusing on deliberative democracy.
+This sparked a curiosity in him about the myriad worlds that connect to deliberation.
+He explored this in his work as a campaigning investigative journalist, which brought him into contact with democratic life as it plays out in activism, community organising and trade unionism.

-As a researcher at the think-tank Demos, I looked at how the public can be brought into policymaking and expanded my experience of citizen engagement.
+As a researcher at the think-tank Demos, Ciaran looked at how the public can be brought into policymaking and expanded his experience of citizen engagement.
 This included providing policy resources for a local authority deliberative process and supporting a university in its public dialogues.
-I also led and supported novel online deliberative research, including in hybrid online/offline settings.
-I maintained an interest in the breadth of public participation, for example by researching the experiences of activists during the pandemic.
+He also led and supported novel online deliberative research, including in hybrid online/offline settings.
+Ciaran has maintained an interest in the breadth of public participation, for example by researching the experiences of activists during the pandemic.

-Since my studies, I have documented the growing world of ‘public philosophy’ –philosophical dialogue facilitated outside of academia – interviewing practitioners at my site, The Public Life of the Mind.
-This has embedded my understanding of deliberation in a wider context of efforts to create space for reflection today.
+Since his studies, he has documented the growing world of ‘public philosophy’ –philosophical dialogue facilitated outside of academia – interviewing practitioners at The Public Life of the Mind.
+This has embedded his understanding of deliberation in a wider context of efforts to create space for reflection today.

-I bring my interest in exploring the breadth of public participation to our work at The Centre for Deliberative Research.
+Ciaran brings his interest in exploring the breadth of public participation to our work at the Centre for Deliberative Research.
 For example, where are we overlooking existing, grassroots participation – what Trevor Ngwane calls ‘democracy on the margins’ – that offer routes to richer, more inclusive, and effective reflection?
 By pursuing such challenges, we can further deliberative best practice, both as an aid to policymaking and as a method of social research itself.